NasaHari/SAiDL-Spring-Assignment-2024/Documentation for Model Pruning Task.md

 I can see a overall reduction in density of weights due to  pruning

-The sparcity is decided by no  of parameters of each layer and its sensitivity to change in sparcity,From the graphs its found that till 0.9 sparcity most layers are insensitive to change in sparrcity and num of parameters are highest  for  'conv4.0.weigh;;res2.0.0.weight':'res2.1.0.weight
+The sparsity is decided by no  of parameters of each layer and its sensitivity to change in sparsity,From the graphs its found that till 0.9 scarcity most layers are insensitive to change in scarcity and num of parameters are highest  for  'conv4.0.weigh;;res2.0.0.weight':'res2.1.0.weight

-So ia m making the sparsticity for the first layer which is  also most sensitive 0.6 and 0.9 for rest
+So I'm making the sparsticity for the first layer which is  also the most sensitive 0.6 and 0.9 for rest

 #### <a name="_oc3ft3ncx2az"></a>Sensitivity plot